rolandzwaga/eligius/README.md

 The engine can be the basis for video annotations, presentation software or interactive infographics, for example.

-Eligius is NOT a game or animation engine.
+Eligius is NOT a game or animation engine, instead, it is a Story Telling Engine.

 ## description